NICKYS-HUB/Color-Vocab-Project/README.md

 # Color-Vocab-Project

-This a vocabulary flashcard website.
-In this website, words are matched to their equivalent color in Spanish.
-So we will be learning colors in spanish.
+This is a vocabulary flashcard website.
+On this website, words are matched to their equivalent color in Spanish.
+So we will be learning colors in Spanish.